ManmeetxMann/OPN-Technologies/README.md

 1. Use Microsoft Visual Studio Code to manage the project
 2. /.vscode/launch.json included for debugging
-    - First run command line debu
+    - First run command line debug (which uses nodemon)
+    - Then hit play button in debug tools to connect to proper running instance.
+It will reload automateically

 ### DevOps Usage